EdwardBurden/EdwardBurden.github.io/_posts/2021-09-28-Loot&BootUpdate1.md

 unity_dir: KnightsBuild1
 ---
-I have been working on a new game after watching a lot of pixel art tutorials..
+I have been working on a new game after watching a lot of pixel art tutorials.

+Here's a little example of a dungeon generated, you can walk around the dungeon to check it out.